 The CAD Professional Technology Certificate is designed to provide students with the skills and technical knowledge requested by employers using Computer-Aided Design (CAD) and Building Information Modeling (BIM) software.
 The certificate program focuses on the development of fundamental drafting and CAD and BIM skills and problem-solving strategies.
 Please see the Course Descriptions for further information on class content.

-At the completion of a VDCI CAD Technology Certificate Program, students will be awarded a Certificate of Completion for the Program.
+At the completion of a VDCI CAD Technology Certificate Program, students will be awarded a Certificate of Completion for the Program and a Gold Tier VDCI Digital Badge.